On the limitations of data-based price discrimination: Introduction

-On the information-theoretic limitation, we establish a lower bound (in terms of $n$, up to a constant) for the revenue deficiency in \textit{any} data-based pricing strategy relative to the true-distribution optimal strategy in the worst case (by considering the supremum over a class of joint distributions, $F_{Y,X}$, subject to some mild smoothness assumptions).
+For sufficiently small $\delta$, the $K$-markets ERM and the uniform ERM strategies are optimal on the growth requirements of the sample size, respectively; that is, $n=\Theta(\delta^{-2})$ in the 3PD problem and $n=\Theta(\delta^{-3/2})$ in the uniform pricing problem.
+To show this optimality result, we establish a lower bound for the revenue deficiency in \textit{any} data-based pricing strategy relative to the true-distribution optimal strategy in the worst case (by considering the supremum over a class of joint distributions, $F_{Y,X}$, subject to some mild smoothness assumptions).
 In particular, data-based uniform pricing strategies are algorithms that depend on $\{Y_{i}\}_{i=1}^{n}$ only, and the true-distribution optimal strategy corresponds to the optimal uniform pricing strategy derived from $F_{Y}$.
 Similarly, data-based 3PD strategies are algorithms that depend on $\{Y_{i},X_{i}\}_{i=1}^{n}$, and the true-distribution optimal strategy corresponds to the optimal 3PD strategy derived from $F_{Y,X}$.
-We show that the minimax revenue deficiency is at least $cn^{-\frac{2}{3}}$ and $cn^{-\frac{1}{2}}$ in the uniform and 3PD cases, respectively, for some constant $c\in(0,\,\infty)$ independent of $n$.
+We show that the minimax revenue deficiency is $\Omega(n^{-2/3})$ and $\Omega(n^{-1/2})$ in the uniform and 3PD cases, respectively.